afroisalreadyinu/miniboss/README.md

 ```

 The first use of miniboss is in the call to `miniboss.group_name`, which
 specifies a name for this group of services.
-Setting the group name with
+If you don't set it, sluggified
-`miniboss.group_name` is required.
-The group name is used to identify the
+form of the directory name will be used.
+Group name is used to identify the
-services and network defined in a file; you will see it in a number of places
+services and the network defined in a miniboss file.
+Setting it manually to a
-such as container and network names when miniboss creates a cluster.
-It also
+non-default value will allow miniboss to manage multiple collections in the same
-enables multiple collections on the same host to be managed by miniboss.
+directory.

 A **service** is defined by subclassing `miniboss.Service` and overriding, in
 the minimal case, the fields `image` and `name`.
 The `env` field specifies the